 With the help of Atty.
 Manuel Ravanera, HCA filed an administrative case against Emano and UKC before the Environmental Management Bureau (EMB) of Region 10.
-EMB found out that Emano's project did not have an Environmental Compliance Certificate and an Environmental Impact Assessment.
+EMB found out that Emano's project had an

 But Emano never complied to these orders.
-He died on May 7, 2019, the same day several news sites published the archaeological discovery in Alubijid.
+He died on May 7, 2019, the same day several news sites, including Rappler, published the archaeological discovery in Alubijid.

 Cagayan de Oro is rich in cultural history, indeed.
 The tragedy is its government -- not a team of foreign mercenaries -- laid siege on its own heritage site.
 Two members of native founding families also participated in this attack, and even now have not done anything to preserve and protect the land of their ancestors.